Publications

 Time limit for delivery of goods

-Requirements for modification of user interface
+Requirements for changes to the user interface

-Assembly of goods and seller’s liability for defects in goods
+Installation of goods and seller’s liability for defects in goods

 Special provisions on conclusion of contracts by telephone